-Cream the dairy free spread (or butter) and caster sugar together until pale, light and fluffy.
+Cream the softened butter and caster sugar together until pale, light and fluffy.
 This can be done by hand or with an electric hand mixer.

-Fold in your sifted gluten free self raising flour and baking powder.
+Fold in your gluten free self raising flour, xantahn gum and baking powder.

 Then fold in your lime zest and finish by adding the gin to the mixture.
 Fold the gin in fully.

-Spoon your mixture into the tin and bake for about 55 minutes until cooked through.
-(Use a skewer to check)
+Spoon your mixture into the tin and bake for about 50 minutes until cooked through. (use a skewer to check)

-Whilst your cake is cooking make your sugar syrup (you will need this immediately after you take your cake out of the oven).
-Place your caster sugar and tonic water in a saucepan and heat until the sugar dissolves.
+Whilst your cake is cooking make your drizzle (you will need this immediately after you take your cake out of the oven).
+Place your caster sugar, gin and tonic water in a saucepan and heat until the sugar dissolves.
 Allow to boil for a minute.

-When you take your cake out of the oven, poke holes in the top (like you would a lemon drizzle cake) and pour over your gin syrup.
+When you take your cake out of the oven, poke holes in the top (like you would a lemon drizzle cake) and pour over your gin drizzle (I warm my drizzle up if it's gone cold).
 Leave to completely cool afterwards.
-(If you feel like you need a bit more drizzle, you can always make a little more using the sugar syrup you still have with some extra gin!)

 Pour your icing all over your cake.
-Add either your candied limes or just grate some fresh lime zest for decoration.
+Grate some fresh lime zest for decoration.
 Allow to briefly set.

 * If you do not need to remove dairy then you can use softened butter rather than dairy free spread.